pslucas0212/dotNet7ForOpenShift/README.md

 ```

-To see who you are logged in as type the following
+To see who you are logged in as type the following:
 ```
 % oc whoami
 developer